hazelnutx/food-app/README.md

 - [x] Good separation of concerns
 - [x] Demonstration of workflow in github issues

+# Improvements
+I have created [github issues](https://github.com/ksandin/food-app/milestone/3) describing several technical and user experience improvements that can and should be made for an app like this.

 # Caveats

 ## Semantics over optimization